tpunt/PHP7-Reference/README.md

 When implementing custom session handlers, predicate functions from the `SessionHandlerInterface` that expect a `true` or `false` return value did not behave as expected.
-Due to an error in the previous implementation, only a `-1` return value was considered false - meaning that any even if the boolean `false` was used to denote a failure, it was taken as a success:
+Due to an error in the previous implementation, only a `-1` return value was considered false - meaning that even if the boolean `false` was used to denote a failure, it was taken as a success:
 ```PHP
 <?php